-In relation to levels of crime, during 2023/24 we have seen an 8.5% reduction in overall recorded crime.
-Cumbria has seen reductions in a number of categories including victim-based crime, violence against the person, sexual offences, theft offences and public order offences.
-Cumbria has, however, seen increases in drugs offences following the highest increase in stop search activity recorded in the country.
-As with all forces, Cumbria has seen an increase in shoplifting influenced by increases in the cost of living.
+In relation to levels of crime, during 2024/25 we have seen a 4% increase in overall recorded crime.
+Cumbria has seen increases in a number of categories including violence against the person, sexual offences, unlawful driving offences, drug and public order offences.
+Cumbria has, however, seen reductions in robbery, theft, burglary, vehicle offences, criminal damage and arson offences.
+The increases in drugs offences are largely as a result of an increase in stop search activity recorded in the country.
 Crime continues to become more complex as society and technology evolve.
 Although, this increases the challenges faced by our front-line officers in protecting the public, we constantly review our demand to inform our resourcing options, making sure that we address changing criminality.

-The other major challenge faced by the Constabulary during 2023/24 was to maintain impetus on the local implementation of the Government's Operation Uplift Programme, to recruit an additional 20,000 officers nationally.
+The other major challenge faced by the Constabulary during 2024/25 was to maintain impetus on the local implementation of the Government's Operation Uplift Programme, to recruit an additional 20,000 officers nationally.
 Cumbria's target over the three years was to recruit an additional 169 FTE police officers.
-The Constabulary was able to achieve each year's target ahead of schedule and in 2023/24 the Home Office asked us to recruit an additional 29 officers to support the overall national efforts.
-These additional officers were also successfully recruited in 2023/24 and as a result Cumbria received additional grant funding.
-Looking ahead to 2024/25 financial year, the Constabulary has been funded to maintain the original 169 uplift officers plus 25 of the additional officers and work is already underway to ensure the increased force establishment for police officers of 1,359 FTE police officers is maintained throughout 2024/25.
-Ringfenced Home Office grant is to be provided which is conditional on achieving the numbers on two checkpoint dates of 30/09/24 and 31/03/25.
+The Constabulary was able to achieve each year's target ahead of schedule and in 2024/25 the Home Office asked us to recruit an additional 25 officers to support the overall national efforts, a higher than anticipated level of leavers in the latter stages of 2024/25 meant that we were only able to have 17 of these additional 25 officers in place at the year end.
+Looking ahead to 2025/26 financial year, as part of the Governments Neighbourhood Policing Guarantee (a national initiative to provide